Ebenezer Akwanga: Political career

 From the United States, Akwanga continued the struggle for the Southern Cameroonian people.
 The NGO REDRESS lodged a petition on Ebenezer's behalf with the UN Human Rights Committee (UNHRC) for multiple breaches of the International Covenant on Civil and Political Rights (ICCPR), including torture, over the period 1997 to 2003.
 In a unanimous decision made on 22 March 2011 UNHRC upheld the petition brought by REDRESS on behalf of Ebenezer against Cameroon.
 The petition averred multiple breaches of the ICCPR.

 In 2011-2014, Ebenezer Akwanga, Ayaba Cho Lucas and other independence advocates founded a Southern Cameroons Government affiliated with an armed wing, SOCADEF.
 The government signed agreements with two Canadian public companies to promote future assets and resources in Southern Cameroons and legally contest ownership.
 The Camerounian government-controlled press later credited Akwanga's government with being one of the primary movers of the October 2017 Declaration of Independence of Ambazonia.

+As of 2020, he heads the Organization of Emerging African States (OEAS), which advises African separatists.
+As of 2016, the organization is based in the US, and has campaigned for a referendum regarding an independent Biafra.